goncvlo/Ranking/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8c2a81b2-1b98-46ec-aefe-7e9038af5023/deploy-status)](https://app.netlify.com/sites/ranking-recsys-ui/deploys)
 [![CI/CD Pipeline for Ranking Model App](https://github.com/6oncvlo/Ranking/actions/workflows/ci_cd.yml/badge.svg)](https://github.com/6oncvlo/Ranking/actions/workflows/ci_cd.yml)

-Ranking is a project that explores `learning to rank techniques` in the context of `artificial intelligence` to build a scalable, reliable and accurate recommender system.
+Ranking is a project that explores `learning to rank techniques` in the context of `artificial intelligence` to build a scalable and personalized recommender system.
 The dataset used is `ml-100k`, from MovieLens, which consists of "(...)
 100,000 ratings (1-5) from 943 users on 1682 movies (...)".

 #### :popcorn: App